macroenergy/Dolphyn.jl/docs/src/model_introduction.md

 *Figure.
 Range of configurations currently implemented in GenX along three key dimensions of model resolution*

 The model is usually configured to consider a single future planning year.
 In this sense, the current formulation is *static* because its objective is not to determine when investments should take place over time, but rather to produce a snapshot of the minimum-cost generation capacity mix under some pre-specified future conditions.
 However, the current implementation of the model can be run in sequence (with outputs from one planning year used as inputs for another subsequent planning year) to represent a step-wise or myopic expansion of the electricity system.
 Future updates of the model will include the option to allow simultaneous co-optimization of sequential planning decisions over multiple investment periods, where we leverage dual dynamic programming techniques to improve computational tractability.

+## HSC Introduction

+HSC allows for the simultaneous co-optimization of several interlinked hydrogen system decision layers, described below:

+1. Capacity expansion planning (e.g., investment and retirement decisions for a full range of centralized and distributed hydrogen generation, transmission and storage),
+2. Hourly dispatch of generation, storage,
+3. Unit commitment decisions and operational constraints for grey hydrogen generators,
+4. Transmission pipeline network and network expansion decisions, and
+5. Several optional policy constraints

+More description should be added after consideration from above perspective taking DOLPHYN as a whole.

 ## Uses